 Since space is (almost) a vacuum, nobody can hear stars explode, or anything else for that matter.
 Sound waves need a medium through which to propagate, which is why sound travels further in water than it does through the atmosphere, water being denser than the atmosphere.
 Some regions of space, such as those between galaxies are almost perfect vacuums, and can contain as few as three of four molecules per cubic kilometer.
 Radio waves, with which astronauts communicate on the other hand, do not need a medium.

 Sun 99.8% Of Our Solar System’s Mass

-Although the sun’s average density is only 20% of that of water, there is so much Sun that it accounts for very nearly all of the mass in the solar system.
-BY comparison, the earth is nothing but a speck and could could fit into the sun close to 1 million times, a star which has 330,000 times the mass of our own planet.
+Although the Sun’s average density is only 20% of that of water, there is so much of the Sun that it accounts for very nearly all of the mass in the solar system.
+BY comparison, the Earth is nothing but a speck and could could fit into the Sun close to 1 million times, a star which has 330,000 times the mass of our own planet.
 Jupiter accounts for around 80% of the remaining 0.2% of the solar system’s mass, with the rest taken up by the other planets, dust, asteroids, and everything else.